705

 Background

-By 2021, we had spent five years shopping for a plot of land that could accommodate a home, an industrial wood shop, and a future event venue.
-Our hope was to live in the mountains but maintain easy access to Denver amenities.
+By 2021, we had spent five years searching for land that could accommodate a home, a design studio/shop, and an event venue.
+We hoped to live in the mountains but maintain easy access to Denver.

 Everything in our price range was either too far, too steep, or lacking something essential.
 And, every property we toured triggered new ideas for the design.